andyd0/http-monitoring/README.md

 `python http_monitor.py log_files/log-file.log`

 `NOTE`: Since the app is designed around `tailing a file`, passing in the provided `sample_csv.txt` file `will not work`.
-If log file to tail isn't available, this can be simulated as described below.
+If a log file to tail isn't available, this can be simulated as described below.

 Use `q` to quit out of the app and cleanly terminate the threads.